Hunter-Open-Source-Club/Constitution/constitution.md

 Let the words *Executive Board* and *Officers* refer to the members of the executive board as defined by Hunter's Club requirements.

+Filling any vacancies is subject to *Standard Legislative Process*.
+Vacancies of officers other than the president are filled by presidential appointment.

 ### Impeachment

 Any Officer may be impeached by vote for not fulfilling duties, or for extended